 Freedom achieved inside will show outside

-When you are watchful of what you want and aware of what choices there are for it, what prevents you to take those choices and what is needed to succeed them, you can work for your real-life freedom and claim your right to it.
-You can seek empowerment or find or the opportunity to take it.
+When you are watchful of what you need and want and aware of what choices there are for it, what prevents you to take those choices and what is needed to succeed them, you can work for your real-life freedom and claim your right to it.
+You can seek empowerment or find the opportunity to take it.
 With this attitude you will recognise what or who diminishes your freedom willed; is it yourself, lack of means, circumstances or other people?

 In the same way as inner freedom is richness in the mind, your manifest, external freedom can be judged by the span of significant choices you can actually decide and make - without being harmed – about what you do what you do not do and what you reject.

 For a start, and for a large part, previous to material action, you are free in the world by the diversity of what you can express and communicate sincerely - or at least skilfully - to other people.

 To amplify this range you require more than “freedom of expression” allowed.
 You need to learn and master many words and ways of communicating with people and with institutions.
 If you do, your freedom to be a person, to express and convey your thoughts, to do things with words, will find passages, be it in unfree worlds.
 With few, woolly words and shy speech you will remain of the oppressed, even in “free” countries.
 This is why humanities – Literature, History, languages, general culture, rhetoric, represent the education of free people and their hypocrite elimination from curriculum in favour of “ more useful knowledge and skills accessible to all” build the slope to servitude.
 With reduced vocabulary, insecure and shy, people are kept among the oppressed even in the richest countries.